Ankerite: Name and history

+In 19th-century mineralogy, as well as in mining and among geologists, ankerite and its close analogues from the dolomite series were more often known by the capacious, expansive name of ″brown spar″.
+This is partly because this mineral is the extreme (with the highest content of divalent iron ions) member of the dolomite-ankerite isomorphic series, as a result of which dirty-brown varieties of dolomite, contaminated with impurities, could also be encountered under the name of brown spar.

+Properties

 The crystallographic and physical characters resemble those of dolomite and siderite.
-The angle between the perfect rhombohedral cleavages is 73° 48', the hardness is 3.5 to 4, and the specific gravity is 2.9 to 3.1.
+The angle between the perfect rhombohedral cleavages is 73° 48′, the hardness is 3.5 to 4, and the specific gravity is 2.9 to 3.1.
 The color is white, grey or reddish to yellowish brown.

+Genesis

 Ankerite occurs with siderite in metamorphosed ironstones and sedimentary banded iron formations.
 It also occurs in carbonatites.
 In sediments it occurs as authigenic, diagenetic minerals and as a product of hydrothermal deposition.
 It is one of the minerals of the dolomite-siderite series, to which the terms brown-spar, pearl-spar and bitter-spar have been historically loosely applied.